c-blake/bu/doc/cols.md

 ```
 since you are keeping the exclusive slice indicating 0-origin 1 & 2.

-With all of them if you add `-b4` the blank row propagates, or you can make the
+With all of them if you add `-b` the blank row propagates, or you can make the
 output separated TAB or terminator NUL, etc.

 That's it, really.
 This intends to be a very simple utility.